thomascharbonnel/jsonresume-theme-kwan/README.md

 # Kwan Theme

-This is a fork from [Elegant Theme](https://github.com/mudassir0909/jsonresume-theme-elegant) modified to improve print styles and in general make lots of changes.
+This is a fork from [Elegant Theme](https://github.com/mudassir0909/jsonresume-theme-elegant) by Mudassir Ali, modified to improve print styles and in general simplify things.

 [Theme Preview](http://themes.jsonresume.org/kwan)

+Other resumes may have the coin, but they won't have the 'Kwan'.

 ### To develop your resume